Still on the fence on how to establish an effective drug testing program for your business?

 6. Consult a lawyer

 A drug testing policy is a complex document.
-You and your organization can be liable for every statement written there.
+You and your organization can be held liable for every statement written there.
 Drug testing laws vary from state to state.
 Additionally, those laws get updated.
-Most of the time.
-Updates and other relevant information are first shared within lawyers associations.
-This is why when creating a drug testing program, it would be best to consult a lawyer.
+Most of the time,.
+Updates and other relevant information are first shared within lawyer associations.
+This is why, when creating a drug testing program, it would be best to consult a lawyer.

 Your company’s drug testing program should be well-written.
 It should comply with the standards set in your industry.
 At the same time, it should also consider your employees’ welfare.